 Here is one sequence you might follow, where Jack Robinson is the president and chair, Molly Malone is the vice-president, and Abigail Adams, Hamid Khan and Sara Valdez are members of the body.

-- Sara Valdez moves “to suspend the rules and elect Abigail Adams as presiding officer pro tem for this meeting.”
+Sara Valdez I move to suspend the rules and elect Abigail Adams as presiding officer pro tem for this meeting.

 Removing the chair is effective for one meeting only

 See this important quote: “Any one motion to Suspend the Rules that might limit the authority or duties of the presiding officer during a meeting can remain in effect, at most, for one session.
 Therefore, in order to prevent the regular presiding officer from presiding during subsequent sessions, the motion to Suspend the Rules would have to be renewed and separately adopted at each of the sessions.”
 RONR Section 62:13.